Bergbok/GreatSphynx-Chat-Archive/README.md

 Uses [TwitchDownloader](https://github.com/lay295/TwitchDownloader)'s [CLI](https://github.com/lay295/TwitchDownloader/blob/master/TwitchDownloaderCLI/README.md) for downloading chat data as JSON and converting it to HTML.

-The downloaded JSON can be used to [render the chat as a video](https://github.com/lay295/TwitchDownloader/blob/master/TwitchDownloaderCLI/README.md#arguments-for-mode-chatrender) and is available on archive.org here:
+The downloaded JSON can be used to [render the chat as a video](https://github.com/lay295/TwitchDownloader/blob/master/TwitchDownloaderCLI/README.md#arguments-for-mode-chatrender) and is available [on archive.org](https://archive.org/details/greatsphynx-chat-archive-json).

 <p align='center'>
 	<picture>